 When cannabis is ingested, saliva immediately breaks down the THC.
 Once it hits the stomach and then the liver, it becomes 11-hydroxy-THC.
 11-hydroxy-THC is more potent and causes a more intense high than THC.

-This heightened intensity is not as much of a concern with CBD because CBD does not have psychoactive properties.
-If you choose a CBD oil with only trace amounts of THC and make the edibles yourself, you can enjoy the great benefits that CBD has to offer without any psychoactive effects.
+This heightened intensity is not as much of a concern with CBD because CBD does not have psychotropic properties.
+If you choose a CBD oil with only trace amounts of THC and make the edibles yourself, you can enjoy the great benefits that CBD has to offer without any psychotropic effects.

 CBD-infused edibles are a great choice for those who would rather not smoke.
 It’s also a good option for people who take CBD medicinally and do not like the earthy taste of the oils.